ShaggyTech/nhtsa-api-wrapper/apps/docs/src/api/get-equipment-plant-codes.md

 - 'Updated' (The Equipment Plant data was modified during the selected year)
 - 'Closed' (The Equipment Plant is no longer Active)
 - 'All' (All Equipment Plant Codes regardless of year, including their status (active or closed))

+`params.year`:

+- year >= 2016
+- NOTE: It seems API will still respond with years < 2016 but api docs state only years >= 2016 are supported

 ## Parameters